jordibruin/TipKit-Examples/README.md

 - [ ] Show multiple tips at the same time

 See the [open issues](https://github.com/jordibruin/TipKit-Examples/issues) if you think anything is missing from this list.
 You can also contact me on [Twitter](https://www.twitter.com/jordibruin) if you have any suggestions or feedback.

+If you want to play around with Dynamic Islands / Live Activities, check out the [🏝 Dynamic Islands repo](https://github.com/jordibruin/Dynamic-Islands) as well!

+If you want to play around with Swift Charts, check out the [📊 Swift Charts repo](https://github.com/jordibruin/Swift-Charts-Examples) as well!